JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

-Part B - Algorithms for reinforcement learning and physics
+Part C - Algorithms for reinforcement learning and physics
 ======
 Now, I knew beforehand of two types of major deep learning models, that: